Carla Della Gatta

 Assistant Professor, Florida State University

-Shakespeare, Latinx Theatre, Spanish Golden Age theatre, LGBTQ theatre, gender and sexuality studies, critical race theory
+Shakespeare, Latinx theatre, Spanish Golden Age theatre, LGBTQ theatre, gender and sexuality studies

 Gatta, C. (2016).
 From West Side Story to Hamlet, Prince of Cuba: Shakespeare and Latinidad in the United States.(Essay).
 Shakespeare Studies, 44.